Skip to content

 Procedure to Address a False Allegation

-1. Carry Out a Fair Investigation
+1. Carry Out an Initial Investigation

 2. Have an Investigation Meeting

-When you investigate a false accusation, the meeting allows you to ask questions about any history between the parties involved.
-Each party should be spoken to separately and by a different person, who should also be neutral.
-You should also make a written record of the meeting.
+When you investigate an allegation, you should usually arrange a meeting with the complainant to ask questions about any history between the parties involved and to discuss the allegation(s) further.
+Ideally, each party should be spoken to separately and by a different person, who should also be neutral.

 3. Make a Decision and Respond to the Parties Involved